alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 <h3 id="create">Create project</h3>

-Create a new folder for your project, and move to it: `$ mkdir react-project && cd react-project`.
+Create a new folder for your project.
+Let's call it `react-project` for now.

->TIP: If you using oh-my-zsh, you can create a move to a folder in one command: `$ take react-project`

 We'll be using NPM to handle all of our dependencies, so we need to initialise it and create a `package.json`.
 Run `$ npm init -y` (the `-y` here will accept all default values for each property, which is fine to get started).

 If you're going to be using git, now is a good time to ignore some files.
-Run `$ touch .gitignore` to create the file, open it in your favourite editor and add a few entires:
+Create a `.gitignore` file and add a few entires:

 {% highlight javascript %}node_modules
 npm-debug.log
 dist
 {% endhighlight %}

->TIP: If you're using Visual Studio Code, you can open files directly from the command line: `$ code .gitignore`.

 <h3 id="babel">Babel</h3>

 Babel is a toolchain that will take your modern JavaScript source and transpile it down to a version that can be understood by browsers.
-For example, IE11 cannot work with JavaScript classes, so Babel will turn them back in to plain old Prototypes.
-When IE11 finally goes away, Babel will stop turning classes into prototypes when you rebuild.
+For example, IE11 cannot work with JavaScript classes so Babel will turn them back in to plain old Prototypes.

 The [Babel documentation](https://babeljs.io/docs/en/) is very good and explains everything in much more detail.